Paradise Compared: Coron or El Nido?

 When it comes to gastronomy department, it is a very close fight.
 Both places have wide array of restaurants and eateries offering delectable menu that suits everyone’s budget.

-El Nido has The Bacuit Grill that offers good pasta and a lovely sunset; El Nido Boutique and Arts Cafe for pizza, pasta and other American dishes; Carabao Grill for seafoods; and more.
+El Nido has The Bacuit Grill that offers good pasta and a lovely sunset; El Nido Boutique and Arts Cafe for pizza, pasta and other American dishes; the Alternative for American, Italian and Filipino specialties; El Nido Corner for sea foods, pasta and amazing view; Lonesome Carabao Grill for sea foods; Habibi Restaurant and Sisha Cafe for pancakes, pizza, pasta and more; Squidos for very creative sea food dishes; and a lot more more.

-Verdict: Coron by a very slight edge against El Nido
+Coron by a very slight edge against El Nido El Nido grabbed this department from Coron!

 The main island of Coron has no beach, which gives El Nido a big advantage for having a beach fronting Bacuit Bay with a picturesque sunset.
 But it’s not the only edge of El Nido, because numerous white sand island beaches are scattered on its water.
 Forty five islands and islets to be exact, harboring some of the country’s best white sand beaches, hidden lagoons, picturesque cliffs and rich marine life underneath its Earth.